HAlGhanim/PIFSS-TEMPLATE/README.md

 - [ ] Test table component with your data
 - [ ] Implement custom validators as needed
 - [ ] Configure toast notifications
+- [ ] Test caching functionality with your API